 - Avoid the use of extension cords.
 When possible, plug the server power cords directly into electrical outlets. - Keep power cords and cables neatly routed away from walkways and other areas where they might get kicked accidentally.

-For more information about power cords, refer to the power cord information in this on-line publication.
+For more information about power cords, see "Power cords" on page 174.

 Chapter 3.
 Configuring your server

 The following configuration programs are provided with your server:

 Configuration/Setup Utility